ElmansouriAMINE/mise-en-place-d-un-data-lake-master/README.md

 ## Prerequisites
 Before getting started, ensure your environment meets the following requirements:

--Operating System: Compatible with Docker and necessary tools.
+-  Operating System: Compatible with Docker and necessary tools.
--RAM: Minimum of 13 GB.
+-  RAM: Minimum of 13 GB.
--Docker: Installed and verified.
+-  Docker: Installed and verified.
--Docker Compose: Installed and verified.
+-  Docker Compose: Installed and verified.